 If your business is going to have a significant online presence, this is a good idea.

 Further resources on setting up a limited company

-For more help on the various aspects of forming a company, read these other ByteStart guides;
+For more help on the various aspects of forming and running a limited company, read these other ByteStart guides;

 More on starting and running your own business

 ByteStart is packed with help and tips on all aspects of starting and running a small business.
 Check out some of our most popular guides;